LCartwright/country-selector/Readme.md

 ## Select To Autocomplete: Redesigned Country Selector

 This is a fork of Baymard's redesigned country selector.
 The intent is to make the code more readable, linted, better documented, faster and up-to-date.

+This fork has not yet been tested.
+Please do so before using, and feel free to report back the results.

 ### About the Country Selector
 An improved way to select a country in web forms.